Georgetxm/SC1015/README.md

 ### Problem Definition
 - Can we predict the estimated time of delivery based on the delivery rider's attributes?
-- Are we able to identify any biases in ratings based strictly on the attributes of the delivery rider, omitting delivery timings?

 ### Resources (found in this folder)